suraj200981/URL-Shortner-Java-Spring-Boot-Microservices-Project/README.md

 This old nodejs project had a monolithic architecture so i have decided to recreate it with a modern microservices architecture.

 ## Backend architecture:

+This is subject to change as the application gets more advanced so i will update the design when I get a chance.

 ![architecture design](design.png)